Poppys Wild Kitchen

 • Gotu kola - Slivered in a chiffonade.

-• Butter lettuce - Tender texture pairs with crisp star fruit.
+• Butter lettuce - Tender texture pairs exquisitely with crisp tropical fruit.

 • Maui onion - Mild and sweet.